 Option 2: In Q2, our earnings per share (EPS) were $1.72, versus Q1 results of $1.69.”

 The results in option 2 look more favorable because of its comparison to lower numbers in the previous quarter.
 Company management often frames its earnings by posting two different EPS numbers.
 The release may show the reported number and a second higher EPS result, excluding “one-time” charges or a higher tax rate.
-The problem for investors is to determine if it is a one-time event or will those charges repeat themselves in the future.
+Investors’ problem is determining if it is a one-time event or will those charges repeat themselves in the future.

 Amos Twersky and Daniel Kahneman did a lot of research in framing risk.
 They asked participants in their study to decide between two treatments for 600 people who contracted a fatal disease.
 People generally avoid risk when presented with a positive frame.
 Treatment A would result in 400 deaths, and Treatment B had a 33% chance that no one would die but a 66% chance that everyone would die.
 In their 1981 study, treatment A was chosen by 72% of people when framed positively as saving 200 lives.
 However, when presented with the same choice framed negatively as losing 400 lives, 22% of people selected it.